Schur decomposition of several matrices: Schur form or (quasi-)upper-triangularization of collections of matrices

-Now this procedure must be done for all the remaining edges sharing the vertex $n'+1$, if there are any.
+Now, this procedure must be done for all the remaining edges sharing the vertex $n'+1$, if there are any.
 We repeat this procedure until we reach the end of the tree (leaves).

-If the degree of vertex 1 is greater than three, then there are more than one tree connected to the cycle at this vertex, e.g., in Figure \ref{ptree1} the degree of vertex 1 is four.
+If the degree of vertex 1 is greater than three, then there { is} more than one tree connected to the cycle at this vertex, e.g., in Figure \ref{ptree1} the degree of vertex 1 is four.
 We repeat the reduction above for each such a tree, then move to the next vertex of the cycle and reduce all the trees connected to the cycle there, etc. \end{proof}

-What remains to show is that if a graph has two cycles then a simultaneous quasi-upper-triangularization of the corresponding matrices is not possible, in general.
-In Lemma \ref{pair} we show that it is enough to consider the simplest graph containing two cycles, i.e. the graph with only one vertex and two loops.

-\begin{lemma} Let $A$ be a non-quasi-diagonalizable real square matrix (i.e. it cannot be reduced to a diagonal form with $1 \times 1$ and $2 \times 2$ blocks on the diagonal).
-There is no orthogonal matrix $Q$ such that $Q^\top A Q$ and $Q^\top A^\top Q$ are both quasi-upper-triangular. \end{lemma} \begin{proof} Since $A$ is a non-quasi-diagonalizable real square matrix, it is enough to notice that $(Q^\top AQ)^\top = Q^\top A^\top Q$.
+{ We say that a graph has two cycles if there is an edge in the first cycle that does not belong to the second cycle and there is an edge in the second cycle that does not belong to the first cycle.} What remains to show is that if { any of the connected components of a} graph has two cycles then a simultaneous quasi-upper-triangularization of the corresponding matrices is not possible, in general.
+In Lemma \ref{pair} we show that collections of matrices associated with the simplest graph containing two cycles, i.e., the graph with only one vertex and two loops, can not be quasi-upper-triangularized. { In Theorem \ref{l2c} we show that the example given in Lemma \ref{pair} is generalizable to any connected graph with two cycles. } \begin{lemma} Let $A$ be a non-quasi-diagonalizable real matrix, ( i.e., it cannot be reduced to a diagonal form with $1 \times 1$ and $2 \times 2$ blocks on the diagonal). { Then there} is no orthogonal matrix $Q$ such that $Q^\top A Q$ and $Q^\top A^\top Q$ are both quasi-upper-triangular. \end{lemma} \begin{proof} Since $A$ is a non-quasi-diagonalizable real square matrix, it is enough to notice that $(Q^\top AQ)^\top = Q^\top A^\top Q$.
 Therefore if $Q^\top A Q$ is quasi-upper-triangular (and not quasi-diagonal) then $Q^\top A^\top Q$ must be quasi-lower-triangular.
 The associated graph is presented in Figure \ref{2loops}. \end{proof}

+{ \begin{theorem} Let $G$ be a graph that has a connected component with two cycles.
+Then there is a collection of real matrices associated with $G$ such that a simultaneous quasi-upper-triangularization (as the one described in Theorem \ref{real}), by admissible transformations (defined by $G$), of this collection of matrices is not possible. \end{theorem} \begin{proof} Consider any connected graph with two cycles.
+We show that the following collection of matrices, associated with such graph, cannot be reduced to a quasi-upper-triangular form: a non-quasi-diagonalizable real matrix $A$ is associated with one edge in one of the cycles, the matrix $A^T$ is associated with an edge in the second cycle (any edge that does not belong to the first cycle can be chosen), and the identity matrices are associated with all the other edges, see, e.g., the part of the graph in Figure \ref{any2c}.